sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-primer/get_started/install_TD_win.md

 But we need it to development tang primer

 Install-package ：`TD_5.0.4_27252_Win7_64bit_NL.msi`
-License file：`Anlogic_20220703.lic`
+License file：`Anlogic_20230606.lic`

-Double click the Install-package to install this software, and rename the license file Anlogic_20220703.lic as Anlogic.lic, then move the license file to the TD5.0.27252\license folder in the installed path.
+Double click the Install-package to install this software, and rename the license file Anlogic_20230606.lic as Anlogic.lic, then move the license file to the TD5.0.27252\license folder in the installed path.

-**Note：license is valid before 2022.07.03 after when we don't support anymore**

-Then we can use TD
+Then we can run TD

 ## Install the USB serial port